Head of Construction Equipment Finance

 Remote – Home Based

-Our client is an innovative lender providing asset finance through both vendor and direct channels.
+Our client is an innovative lender providing Asset Finance through Vendor and Direct channels.

-Due to further expansion, they are looking to develop a hard assets business with an emphasis on construction agriculture and possibly commercial vehicles.
-They are looking to recruit a hands-on, engaged, forward-thinking person who can help take the business to its next growth stage.
-Due to the size of the business, you will need to be both operational (a team player) and strategic (a team leader).
+Due to further expansion, they are looking to develop further hard asset business with an emphasis on Construction, Agriculture and possibly Commercial vehicle.
+They are looking to recruit a hands-on, engaged and forward-thinking person who can help take the company to the next stage of growth.
+Due to the size of the business, you will need to be both operational (team player) and strategic (team leader).